Beyoncé thanks Stevie Wonder for playing harmonica on 'Jolene' cover

 The singer appeared at the iHeartRadio Awards on Monday (April 1) to accept the Innovator Award, where she thanked the musician during her speech, after he had presented the award to her himself.

 “Thank you so much Stevie, I love you.
-I love you and I honor you.
+I love you and I honour you.
 I want to thank you for making a way for all of us,” she said.

 “I’m honored to receive this recognition from you, Stevie Wonder.
 Whenever anyone asks me if there’s anyone I can listen to for the rest of my life, it’s always you.
 So thank you, God bless you.”